-6. Safer Use of Controlled Drugs (CDs) - A Focus on NEL Data Trends
+7. Safer Use of Controlled Drugs (CDs) - A Focus on NEL Data Trends

-NHS North East London ICB Pharmacy and Medicines Optimisation team regularly monitors CD prescribing data in NEL.
+The Pharmacy and Medicines Optimisation team at NEL Integrated Care Board regularly monitors CD prescribing data across NEL.
 The table below shows the key findings from the most recent May 2025 CD report.

-Findings from review of recent CD Learning points for all clinicians prescribing data

-Large quantities of more than 30 days' supply of CDs being prescribed on a prescription

-The most common medicines that were prescribed in large quantities were Schedule 3 CDs (e.g. gabapentin, pregabalin) and Schedule 4 CDs (e.g. zopiclone, clonazepam, testosterone).

-- It is not illegal for a pharmacist to dispense a prescription for CDs for more than 30 days' supply, but they must satisfy themselves as to the clinical appropriateness of the prescription before doing so.
-The pharmacist is advised to contact the prescriber for clarification and review of any prescriptions for CDs in schedules 2,3 and 4 for over 30 days' supply.1 - Prescribers are strongly advised to limit the quantity of Schedule 2,3 and 4 CDs prescribed to amounts that meet the patients clinical need for up to 30 days' supply. - If, under exceptional circumstances, a larger quantity is prescribed, the reasons for this should be documented in the person's care record.2 - Community pharmacists are advised to review the prescribed dose and advise the GP where the strength of the medication can be optimised to minimise the patient's tablet or capsule burden.

-High oral morphine equivalent (doses of 120mg of oral morphine equivalent per day) prescribing volume

-NEL is higher than the national average in this measure.
+Findings from review of recent CD Learning points for all clinicians Large quantities of more than 30 days' supply of CDs being prescribed on a prescription The most common medicines that were prescribed in large quantities were Schedule 3 CDs (e.g. gabapentin, pregabalin) and Schedule 4 CDs (e.g. zopiclone, clonazepam, testosterone).
+Prescribers are strongly advised to limit the quantity of Schedule 2,3 and 4 CDs prescribed to amounts that meet the patients clinical need for up to 30 days' supply.
+1 If, under exceptional circumstances, a larger quantity is prescribed, the reasons for this should be documented in the person's care record.
+2 Check the dose that the patient is taking and ensure that the strength of the item prescribed is optimised to minimise tablet/capsule burden to achieve the prescribed dose as clinically appropriate.
+It is not illegal for a pharmacist to dispense a prescription for CDs for more than 30 days' supply, but they must satisfy themselves as to the clinical appropriateness of the prescription before doing so.
+The pharmacist may contact the prescriber for clarification.
+1 High oral morphine equivalent (doses of 120mg of oral morphine equivalent per day) prescribing volume NEL is higher than the national average for this measure.
 NB: The data does not distinguish the indication for why the opioid was prescribed.

-- Opioids are very good analgesics for acute pain and for pain at the end of life but there is little evidence that they are helpful for long-term non-cancer pain.3

-- In chronic pain, the risk of harm increases substantially at doses above oral morphine equivalent of 120mg per day, with no increased benefit.4

-- Resources for clinicians reviewing patients prescribed opioids in chronic pain, including prescribing and tapering guides, opioid equivalent doses, patient information leaflets, template text messages and audits:

-- PrescQIPP bulletin 336 (free registration required)
+Opioids are very good analgesics for acute pain and for pain at the end of life but there is little evidence that they are helpful for long-term non-cancer pain.3 In chronic pain, the risk of harm increases substantially at doses above oral morphine equivalent of 120mg per day, with no increased benefit.4 Resources for clinicians reviewing patients prescribed opioids in chronic pain, including prescribing and tapering guides, opioid equivalent doses, patient information leaflets, template text messages, audits and clinical system searches: PrescQIPP bulletin 336 (free registration required) Opioids Aware Resources for patients (for chronic non-cancer pain): Flippin' Pain Live well with pain Painkillers don't exist Leaflets for patients: About pain for patients Thinking about opioid treatment for pain Taking opioids for pain following attendance at a nightclub in South London.

-- Opioids Aware

-- Resources for patients (for chronic non-cancer pain):

-- Flippin' Pain

-- Live well with pain

-- Painkillers don't exist

-- Leaflets for patients:

-- About pain for patients

-- Thinking about opioid treatment for pain

-- Taking opioids for pain

-7. Drug Warning Following Deaths in Southall
+8. Drug Warning Following Deaths in Southall

-Please be aware that over the May 2025 Bank Holiday weekend, two people were found dead in Southall, following attendance at a nightclub in South London.
+Please be aware that over the May 2025 Bank Holiday weekend, two people were found dead in Southall,